DanielTakeshi/Paper_Notes/deep_learning/Unsupervised_Representation_Learning_with_Deep_Convolutional_Generative_Adversarial_Networks.md

 This is the famous DCGAN paper, which is I assume the default architecture we assume for GANs, at least in computer vision applications for image generation.

+See also the [OpenAI blog post][4], among other things.
+They clearly describe the **input code**:

+> This network takes as input 100 random numbers drawn from a uniform
+> distribution (we refer to these as a code, or latent variables, in red)

 ## Main Idea